zama-ai/hpu_fpga/README.md

     * RTL code and the simulation flow.
 * sw
     * Python models for some algorithms.
+    * SW binaries for testbench stimuli and reference generation.
-    * register map generator: regmap.
+    * Register map generator: hw_regmap.
 * versal
     * Flow for block design and bitstream generation.